Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Neutron star mass and radius

 The full EoS inference also allows us to obtain an updated radius estimate for \newNICER\, informed by all the data, as plotted in Fig.~\ref{fig:J0740 M-R}.
-We find \JCromRAll~km at the 90\% level, compared to \JCromRXray~km when using only the \newNICER\, X-ray data conditioned on our nonparametric EoS model.
-For reference, the \newNICER~measurement from~\cite{Miller:2021qha} is \MillerRninety~km when translated to the 90\% level and adjusted to remove the 0.04 \Msolar~systematic error estimate and intrinsic flat-in-compactness prior.
-The radius uncertainty for \newNICER\, at the 90\% level is reduced by \JCromRImprEoS~km by conditioning on our EoS prior and by \JCromRImprdata~km when additionally including all our astrophysical data.
-Most of this improvement comes from the exclusion of large radius values due to two reasons: (i) the EoS prior model favors realistic EoSs and a radius below $\sim 17$ km, see prior in Fig.~\ref{fig:mR}, and (ii) the GW data are inconsistent with large radii above $\sim 13-14$ km.
+We find \JCromRAll~km at the 90\% level, compared to \JCromRXray~km when using only the \newNICER\, x-ray data conditioned on our nonparametric EoS model.
+For reference, the \newNICER~measurement from~\cite{Miller:2021qha} is \MillerRninety~km at 90\% credibility when adjusted to remove the 0.04 \Msolar~systematic error estimate and intrinsic flat-in-compactness prior.
+The radius uncertainty for \newNICER\, at the 90\% level is reduced by \JCromRImprEoS~km by conditioning on our EoS prior and further by \JCromRImprdata~km when additionally including all our astrophysical data.
+Most of this improvement comes from the exclusion of large radii due to two reasons: (i) the EoS prior model favors realistic EoSs and a radius below $\sim 17$ km, see prior in Fig.~\ref{fig:mR}, and (ii) the GW data are inconsistent with large radii above $\sim 13-14$ km.
 The updated radius estimate is consistent with the constraint of \MillerRwithEOS~km from~\cite{Miller:2021qha} (68\% level) after conditioning on other data and their EoS prior.

 We also investigate how our results change if we use the \newNICER\, data from~\cite{Riley:2021pdl} in place of the data from~\cite{Miller:2021qha}.
 The two sets of inferred NS properties are compared in Table~\ref{tab:ResultsSummary}.
 Because of their more conservative treatment of calibration error, the Riley et al.~\cite{Riley:2021pdl} data place a less constraining lower bound on \newNICER's radius and therefore result in a more modest shift towards stiff EoSs.
 Out of the $\sim 0.8$ km difference between the lower bounds of the 68\% credible intervals on the pulsar's radius obtained by the two analyses, \cite{Miller:2021qha} attributes $0.55$ km to the calibration difference and choices of prior boundaries.
 Our hierarchical analysis is immune to the prior difference, and after conditioning on all the observational data we find an overall difference of \result{\ensuremath{\fpeval{round(\NewROnePointFourLow - \NewROnePointFourLowAlt, 2)}}}~km (respectively, \result{\ensuremath{\fpeval{round(\NewRTwoPointZeroLow - \NewRTwoPointZeroLowAlt, 2)}}}~km) in the lower bound of the 90\% credible interval on $\Rtyp$ ($\Rtwo$) due to other systematic differences between~\cite{Miller:2021qha} and~\cite{Riley:2021pdl}.\footnote{The overall difference we find is smaller than the one quoted in~\cite{Miller:2021qha} as we report 90\% and not 68\% levels.
 The radius distribution for \newNICER\, is fairly asymmetric, so quoting a smaller credible level tends to inflate discrepancies.}